immutable/gu-composited-card/README.md

 ### @property({ type: Number }) protoId

-A Cards id/proto number.
+A card's id/proto number.
 Either a protoId or inputProtoData must be provided for a card to render.

 ### @property({ type: Object }) inputProtoData